matthewmaier/howstr-livecode/glossary.md

 ##document
 Defined by [NotionAll](#NotionAll)
 A NotionAll document is an array with whole number integer keys starting at 0 and increasing to infinity.
 0 is reserved for metadata.
-Each key is called a [record](#record) and is expected to contain an arry.
+Each key is called a [record](#record) and is expected to contain an array.

 ##flow
 The [link](#link) in the [sequence](#sequence) [dimension](#dimension)